A Call for Truly Radical Wealth Redistribution

 However, I do believe in the type promoted by a small group of “radicals” a couple of thousand years ago.

-In the book of James, thought to have been written by Jesus’ brother, the author implored people to put their faith into action, personally helping those in need.
+In the book of James, thought to have been written by Jesus’ brother, the author implored people to put their faith into action, James 2:15.

 Could it be that the solution isn’t “out there” somewhere, but closer to home?
 Could it be that the most significant reform needed isn’t on Wall Street or in Washington, but in our own hearts, our own relationships, and our own wallets?